cybertraining-dsc/fa20-523-305/project/project.md

 **Figure 6:** Further Linear Regression Experiment Results

-For the first two experiements, an alpha of 1 was used for both ridge and lasso regression.
+For the first two experiments, an alpha of 1 was used for both ridge and lasso regression.
 The third experiment used a special regressor that uses cross validation to try to find the best alpha value and then fit the model based on that.
 The best alpha value seemed to not have much effect at all on the results.
 Still the ridge regression so far was the best performing model.

 ## 12. Other Models